KP-90/fakebook/README.md

 To DO:

-1. Fix remove friend feature.
-Currently removes from target but not from current
-2. Hash passwords
+1. Hash passwords
-3. set api route to environment variable.
+2. set api route to environment variable.
-4. ability to delete users
+3. ability to delete users
+4. Add like post functionality
+5. delete/edit comments